AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order-rule/index.md

 ## Approval flow

-Company users that are enabled to create or review purchase orders designated as an approver can view purchase orders in the **My Purchase Orders** dashboard page.
+Company users that are enabled to create or review purchase orders and are designated as an approver can view purchase orders in the **My Purchase Orders** dashboard page.

 The following example returns the approval history of purchase orders made by the company user's subordinates.